matrix-org/synapse/docs/modules/password_auth_provider_callbacks.md

 If multiple modules implement this callback, they will be considered in order.
 If a callback returns `None`, Synapse falls through to the next one.
 The value of the first callback that does not return `None` will be used.
 If this happens, Synapse will not call any of the subsequent implementations of this callback.
-If every callback return `None`, the authentication is denied.
+If every callback returns `None`, the authentication is denied.

 ### `on_logged_out`